+'''

-example IN NS ns1.examp ple.th nisdo omain.mil IN NS ns2.examp ple.th nisdo omain.mil ns1.example.thisdomain.mil. main.mil.
-IN А 132.40.11.2 ns2.example.thisdomain.mil.
-IN А 132.40.15.3
+example IN NS ns1.example.thisdomain.mil IN NS ns2.example.thisdomain.mil ns1.example.thisdomain.mil.
+IN A 132.40.11.2 ns2.example.thisdomain.mil.
+IN A 132.40.15.3

+'''

 In this instance, the zone file for thisdomain.mil is authoritative for ns1 and ns2 in example.thisdomain.mil, a different zone.
 Yet if the zone file did not include A records for ns1 and ns2, any client seeking records in example.thisdomain.mil would be unable to reach that zone.
 Hence, the glue connecting example.thisdomain.mil and thisdomain.mil is a necessary exception to the idea that one zone should not contain authoritative records for another zone.